onenoteperpage/onenoteperpage.github.io/_posts/2022-11-01-bigs-v36-upgrade.md

 - Open **SQLTools** and connect to BGISUAT04 environment
 - Run the following SQL command as schema user to clear ULANA

-> Veera - what is "as schema user" ?
-{: .prompt-danger }

 ```sql
 DELETE FROM ulana WHERE u_var IN ('UDTD','USERVICE');